Sunday, 24 March 2024

 All this changed quite dramatically at the end of his first year.
 However, during his first year, Amartya apparently kept himself quite engaged as a student at Trinity.
 He had managed to impress his Director of Studies, Piero Sraffa

 a Communist fellow traveler- he visited Red China in 1954- though he never joined any political party.
-Believing the Italian Communist party to be weak, he believed it should form a united front with the bourgeoisie against the Fascists.
+Back in the Twenties, believing the Italian Communist party to be weak, he believed it should form a united front with the bourgeoisie against the Fascists.
 His friend Gramsci disagreed.

 and his much-favoured mentor, Maurice Dobb,